mrworf/photoframe/README.md

 You also need to tell your RPi3 to enable the I2C bus, start the `raspi-config` and go to submenu 5 (interfaces) and select I2C and enable it.

-Once all this is done, you have one more thing left to do before rebooting, you need to download the imagemagick script that will adjust the image, please visit http://www.fmwconcepts.com/imagemagick/colortemp/index.php and download and store it as `colortemp.sh` inside `/root/`.
+Once all this is done, you have one more thing left to do before rebooting, you need to download the imagemagick script that will adjust the image, please visit http://www.fmwconcepts.com/imagemagick/colortemp/index.php and download and store it as `colortemp.sh` inside `/root/photoframe_config`.

+Don't forget to make it executable by `chmod +x /root/photoframe_config/colortemp.sh` or it will still not work.

 You're done!
 Reboot your RPi3 (So I2C gets enabled) and from now on, all images will get adjusted to match the ambient color temperature.